 Best use: Cycling, outdoor

 Description: The Timex Cycle Trainer 2.0 GPS is an excellent system for cyclist that are looking for a high-end system without the massive price tag that the models, such as the Garmin Edge 1000, demand.
-Do not be fooled though, this model will still run you over $200.

 The Timex Cycle Trainer 2.0 comes with a heart rate monitor band, and has a sturdy bike attachment that is easy to put together.